 Worry is responsible for more unanswered dreams than anything else I’ve encountered with my clients and students in Self Coaching Scholars, my monthly coaching program.

-If you are so worried about the worst case scenario that you never take action, you will never be able to achieve any dream in your life.
+If you are so worried about the worst-case scenario that you never take action, you will never be able to succeed enough to achieve any dream in your life.

 Banning Worry from Your Life

 When I first heard the Eckhart Tolle quote above that “worry pretends to be necessary,” I decided to remove worry from my life like some people remove gluten from their lives.
 I went on a worry-free diet.

 Not only did I feel like I needed to do this for my mental health, but I was ready to focus all of the energy I was using on these negative emotions on something positive instead.

 If worry isn’t necessary at all, I wanted to know how my life would change if I decided to stop worrying.